Korean tea ceremony: Joseon dynasty

-However, by the middle of the Joseon dynasty, there appears to have been a decline in tea drinking except for the ceremony for anniversary.
-It is said, that when the Ming Commander, Yang Hao, told King Seonjo (r.1567-1601) during the Japanese invasion that he had discovered high-quality tea plants in Korea, and that "if you were to sell the tea in Liaodong, you could get a silver coin for every ten pounds of tea.
+However, by the middle of the Joseon dynasty, there appears to have been a decline in tea drinking except for the anniversary ceremonies.
+It is said, that when the Ming Commander, Yang Hao, told King Seonjo (r.1567–1601) during the Japanese invasion that he had discovered high-quality tea plants in Korea, and that "if you were to sell the tea in Liaodong, you could get a silver coin for every ten pounds of tea.
 Altogether, that would be enough silver to buy ten thousand horses."
 King Seonjo, however, replied "We do not have a tea drinking custom in our country."

-Post-Joseon dynasty

-Towards the end of the Joseon Dynasty, commoners joined the trend and used tea for ancestral rites.
-Mainly Scholars of Silhak, like Jeong Yak-yong, Kim Jeong-hui, had interests in tea "drinking" culture and its production at their exile period on tea forested region.
-These people corresponded with monks who still had tea drinking culture.
-It started from Silla and Goryeo Dynasty that monks formed and administrated tea forest around the temple and it passed down as their possession.
-And Buddhist tea ceremony and drinking culture stylized in the traditional temple.
-And these two cultural leader group's relationship influenced both Seonbi society and contemporary monks.

-Since 1960

-After the Japanese occupation and the Korean War, tea culture in Korea had become rare, scarce, and largely forgotten.
-In the 1960s, Choe Kilsung was commissioned by the Korean Cultural Heritage Administration to investigate tea culture, and found that several temples were cultivating their own private tea gardens.

-In the 1970s, the "Korean Tea Culture Revival Movement" began in Korea.

-In 1973 Lee Gwilye began researching the classics, and in 1979 she founded the Korean Tea People's Association.